scm-manager/scm-manager/README.md

 - Useful plugins available
 - Licensed under AGPL-3.0-only

-This branch (`develop`) is for the development of SCM-Manager 2.x.
+This branch (`develop`) is for the development of SCM-Manager.
 If you are interested in the development of version 1.x, please checkout the branch `support/1.x`.

 ## News